kpj/Vydia/README.md

 ```

 Additionally, an internal commandline can be summoned by typing `:`.
-The following commands are supporte (in the correct context):
+The following commands are supported (in the correct context):
 * Playlist View:
   * `add <playlist id>`: add given playlist
   * `delete`: delete currently selected playlist